 - Access to training and educational opportunities that boost your value as an employee

 - Keeping your professional skills current

-- A health care plan that may offer better benefits than your spouse's
+- An alternate health-care plan that may offer better benefits than that of your spouse

-- Insurance benefits (life insurance, short-term care, or disability insurance)
+- Insurance benefits from your employer (life insurance, short-term care, or disability insurance)

 - Pension benefits

-- Other perks such as subsidized gym memberships.
+- Other possible perks, like subsidized gym memberships

 Your considerations won't be purely financial, of course.
 You'll have to factor in your (and your spouse's) opinions about parenting, as well as gut feelings.
 But having a handle on whether or not you can make it work from a financial standpoint gets you that much closer to making the optimal decision for your family.